Because the statute database is maintained primarily for legislative drafting purposes,

 (7) Cheating on or attempting to subvert the Real

-Estate License Exam or continuing education exam.
+Estate License Exam or a continuing education course or examination.

 (8) Aiding or abetting an applicant to subvert or